Skip to main content

 preparetransaction preparation toolsprepare transactions before signing or execution

-If OWS is disabled, the sign and broadcast tools are not exposed even if the band set includes them.
+If MPC signing is not configured, the sign and broadcast tools are not exposed even if the band set includes them.

 Token-transfer pattern